howardck/BezierBlobs/README.md

 Superellipses are great for exploring how to do animations in SwiftUI for a number of reasons.

-1) They're very interesting structures in their own right and can vary greatly in appearance, depending on the values of the several parameters that are passed in to our `model.calculateSuperEllipse() method.
+1) They're very interesting structures in their own right and can vary greatly in appearance, depending on the values of the several parameters that are passed in to `model.calculateSuperEllipse()`.

-2) One of those parameters, `numPoints`, stipulates the number of vertices to be plotting.
-This value can provide as coarse or as fine-grained an approximation of a hypothetically perfect superellipse as we like.
+2) One of those parameters, `numPoints`, stipulates the number of vertices to be plotted.
+This provides as coarse or as fine-grained an approximation of a hypothetically perfect superellipse as we like.

 3) In addition to calculating a `CGPoint` for each vertex, we also calculate the orthogonal (or normal) at each point as a `CGVector`.
 Our model stores these as an array of tuples: